-The Compensation Committee has reviewed and discussed with management the Compensation Discussion and Analysis contained in this Proxy Statement.
-Based on such review and discussions, the Compensation Committee recommended to the Board that the Compensation Discussion and Analysis be included in PECO's Proxy Statement and incorporated by reference into its Annual Report on Form 10-K.
+The Compensation Committee has reviewed and discussed with management the Compensation Discussion and Analysis contained in this Proxy Statement and PECO's Annual Report on Form 10-K. Based on such review and discussions, the Compensation Committee recommended to the Board that the Compensation Discussion and Analysis be included in this Proxy Statement and PECO's Annual Report on Form 10-K.

 Submitted by the Compensation Committee

+John A. Strong (Chair)

-David W. Garrison (Chair) Paul J. Massey, Jr. Jane Silfen John A. Strong
+Paul J. Massey, Jr.

+Jane Silfen